et’s get right to the point…For several years running the Tax Foundation has named Wyoming the “Best State Business Tax Climate.”

 A few of the things you'll find in Douglas...

 - the Wyoming Law Enforcement Academy

 0% Individual Income Tax

 4% State Sales Tax

-Business friendly, abundant opportunities and ready to go to work are just a few of the phrases that sum up business on MOUNTAIN TIME.
-Schedule a visit and we’ll spend a little MOUNTAIN TIME telling you just what we’re talking about.
+“Business friendly,” “abundant opportunities” and “ready to go to work” are just a few of the phrases that sum up business on MOUNTAIN TIME.
+Schedule a visit.
+The Douglas community welcomes the opportunity to share the many possibilities available here on MOUNTAIN TIME.